3 Easy Soups for Week Nights

 6. Divide the soup between serving bowls and serve hot.

-3. Vegetarian Lentils Soup
+3. Vegetarian Lentil Soup

 Serves: 6